allsopp/librdkafka-exporter/README.md

 This repository includes:

- - A Go library to export librdkafka stats in Prometheus exposition format.
+ - A Go library to export librdkafka metrics in Prometheus exposition format.
  - A daemon that exposes the same functionality over an HTTP API.

 ## Library